 Here is some information that is important for you to be aware of while entering treatment with Angie Simonton, LCSW-BACS.

 Mandatory Reporting: The therapist is a mandatory reporter and required to report (at all times) the following things.
-If The therapist suspects that the client or someone else is being harmed or has been harmed (this is essential in regards to minors, the elderly, and disabled).
-If the therapist is concerned that the client will harm themselves.
-If the therapist is concerned that the client will harm someone else.
+First: if the therapist suspects that the client is suicidal or homocidal.
+Second: if the therapist suspects that the client (or someone else) is being or has been abused, neglected, or is unsafe.
+Third: if the therapist feels that the client would benefit from being hospitalized for mental health reasons.

 If you would like more detailed information on who is a mandatory reporter, what types of things we are legally bound to report, and who are we required to report them to~ I can give you a copy of this information.
 This is for the safety of you and our society.

 The Duty to Warn: The therapist is required by law with the duty to warn.
-This means if therapist has valid concerns that the client will harm themselves or someone else, then the therapist is required to report this information.
+This means if therapist has valid concerns that the client will harm someone else, then the therapist is required to report this information to the authorities.
 This is for the safety of all involved.

 In the event of a law suit or complaint against Angie Simonton, LCSW-BACS: Not only is it my responsibility to protect the client, but it is also my responsibility to protect myself.
 I do carry malpractice insurance in the event of a complaint or lawsuit.
 This is unfortunately common in private practice, and thus it is very important to discuss these issues upfront.